CRM TEMPLATE FOR EXCEL OR GOOGLE SHEETS (FREE DOWNLOAD)

 - Awaiting Reply

+Creating a sales pipeline gives you increased accountability, which makes it easy to see opportunities for improvement.
 You can learn even more about how to build a sales pipeline in this article.

 - Leads currently moving through the pipeline

 - Leads that were disqualified in a later sales stage.
 Why were they lost?